Research involving the usability of digital products makes up a great deal of the work I do.

 This is a specialised field of research that is especially suited to evaluating communications materials, new website or app designs, and new concept testing and development.

-Because of the specialist skills involved, we have a web page devoted to biometrics where you can read more about the techniques we use.
+Because of the specialist skills involved, I have a web page devoted to biometrics where you can read more about the techniques I am familar with.

 This technique is designed to analyse journeys in a systematic way.
-It doesn’t include speaking to users – instead we rely on our researcher’s deep experience of users to assess interfaces and systems.
+It doesn’t include speaking to users – instead I rely on deep experience of users to assess interfaces and systems.

 This is done in a systematic way using a framework of four questions, developed by Jacob Nielsen: